MouriNaruto/MouriNaruto/ReadMe.md

 Status: Working In Progress

-Current I have made a implementation at https://github.com/SherryPlatform/HvGin.
+I had made a implementation at https://github.com/SherryPlatform/HvGin.
 But there are some stability issues which need to fix.
-If people can help me will be good.
+So, I tried to rewrite this with C++ and create a new project at https://github.com/SherryPlatform/RelayLab.

-#### NanaZip 5.x
+#### NanaZip 6.x

 Status: Working In Progress

-Current, I have released NanaZip 5.0 and NanaZip 5.0 Update 1.
-I have done most of things I wanted.
-But there are some features need to implement.
+Current, I have released NanaZip 6.0 Preview 1.
+Starting with NanaZip 6.0, the NanaZip project is governed by multiple Benevolent Dictators For Life who make final decisions by reaching an agreement offline.

+Many things happened, but still something I need still to push.

+I find it's necessary to synchronize GUI part to the latest 7-Zip mainline to reduce the security issues.

 I hope I can add the support for extracting compressed files from the .NET Single File Application bundles, but I need to finish the decoder and encoder